-While most of the governance changes follow the rules described in the charter-motions-section section and call for a formal discussion and vote by the Technical Committee membership, we also have a number of exceptions to that general rule, in order to speed up the processing of smaller changes.
+While most of the governance changes follow the rules described in the charter-motions-section section (or charter-amendment-section section) of the Charter and call for a formal discussion and vote by the Technical Committee membership, we also have a number of exceptions to that general rule, in order to speed up the processing of smaller changes.
 This document lists those "house rules" for reference.

 When the change fixes content that is obviously wrong (updates a PTL email address, fixes a typo...) then any TC member (who is not the proposer) can directly approve them.

 The process for choosing community goals has two stages relevant to Gerrit changes: defining goal proposals and selecting goals for a cycle.
 For changes that propose a new goal, or that iterate on an existing proposal, apply the normal code review rules (with RollCall votes being considered +-2): change will be approved once 2 RollCall+1 (other than the change owner) are posted (and no RollCall-1).
 Any TC member (who is not the proposer) can approve them at this point.

 Selecting community wide goals for a cycle should be proposed as a single change that moves selected goals from goals/proposed/ to goals/selected/.
 This way the collective feasibility of the goals can be clearly evaluated.
 Such a change requires a formal-vote.

 The openstack/governance repository also contains code to build and publish pages on the governance.openstack.org website.
 For those we apply the normal code review rules (with RollCall votes being considered +-2): change will be approved once 2 RollCall+1 (other than the change owner) are posted (and no RollCall-1).
 Any TC member (who is not the proposer) can approve them at this point.